Arkopravo1995/calculatorproject/README.md

 # calculatorproject
-its a basic calculator made by myself
+its a basic calculato project by using html css and javascript